-I, the parent/guardian of(student's name , hereby give my permission for my e) child to participate in the CyberPatriot National Your th Cyber Defense Competition, and allow the team coach, (coach's name) , to have unsupervised access to my child during CyberPatriot activities.
-I take full responsibilit y in allowing the coach to interact with my child, and for my child to learn cyber defensive skills and techniques as taught in the program.
+I, the parent/guardian of , hereby give my permission for my (student's name) child to participate in the CyberPatri ot National Youth Cyber Defense Competition, and allow the team coach,(coach's na , to have unsupervised access to my child me) during CyberPatriot activities.
+I take full responsibility in allowing the coach to interact with my child, and for my child to learn cyber defer nsive skills and techniques as taught in the program.
+Signature: Date:

-Signature: Date: •